 Apopka is a medium-sized city located in the state of Florida.
 With a population of 48,382 people and 14 constituent neighborhoods, Apopka is the 68th largest community in Florida.

-Apopka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Apopka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Apopka are a mix of both white- and blue-collar jobs.
 Overall, Apopka is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Apopka who work in sales jobs (13.20%), office and administrative support (13.05%), and management occupations (10.64%).
+There are especially a lot of people living in Apopka who work in office and administrative support (13.80%), sales jobs (11.70%), and management occupations (10.02%).

 Also of interest is that Apopka has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Apopka is somewhat higher than in the average US city of 21.84%: 27.03% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Apopka is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.78% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in Apopka in 2010 was $25,895, which is middle income relative to Florida, and upper middle income relative to the rest of the US.
-This equates to an annual income of $103,580 for a family of four.
+The per capita income in Apopka in 2010 was $27,011, which is upper middle income relative to Florida and the nation.
+This equates to an annual income of $108,044 for a family of four.
 However, Apopka contains both very wealthy and poor people as well.

 Apopka is an extremely ethnically-diverse city.
 The people who call Apopka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Apopka residents report their race to be White, followed by Black or African-American.
 Apopka also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 27.07% of the city’s residents.
-Important ancestries of people in Apopka include Irish, English, Italian, and Jamaican.
+People of Hispanic or Latino origin account for 25.82% of the city’s residents.
+Important ancestries of people in Apopka include Irish, English, Jamaican, and Italian.

 The most common language spoken in Apopka is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French Creole.